ikron/fluct_temperature_evo/README.md

 Data files are in the folder /data/ refer to readme in that folder for the specific files and their contents

+Pictures for scoring the number of colonies on plates for the competition experiments are in the Zenodo repository, as the files are too large to be stored in GitHub.
+The readme file in /data/ explains how to match plate IDs with corresponding pictures.

 ## Scripts for analysis

 Script files are in the folder /scripts/ refer to readme in that folder for their contents